Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Local twist operators

 For an even number of unit cells $N$, the phases therefore cancel pairwise, such that the total phase is $\varphi^{\rm intra}=0$.
 For odd $N$, the central site, $x_0$ lies at the inversion center, and Eq.~\eqref{eq:inversionsymTi} ensures that its expectation value is real, which means that the phase contribution from $x_0$ only be $0$ or $\pi$.
 In the strict trivial limit, $t_2=0$, Eq.~\eqref{eq:Tintra-triv} is positive, and $ \varphi_0^{\rm intra}=0$.
 In fact, $ \varphi^{\rm intra}$ is always zero regardless of the relative size of the inter and intracell hopping parameters.
 Changing the phase of the real expectation value would require the expectation value itself to change sign, and thus to pass through zero.
 As shown in Appendix~\ref{appendix:phase}, the modulus of the intracell operator remains strictly positive for all values of $t_1/t_2$, and at any temperature, preventing such a sign change.
 This means that $\varphi^{\rm intra}=\varphi_{\rm{EGP}}$ only in the trivial phase.

 A similar argument applies to the intercell operators, which act on the bonds between unit cells.
 With periodic boundary conditions there are $N$ such bonds, where $T_j^{\rm inter}$ acts on the bond connecting sites $B_j$ and $A_{j+1}$ in unit cells $j=0,\dots,N-2$, and the bond between the first and last unit cell connects sites $B_{N-1}$ and $A_0$.
-The average position of $T_j^{\rm inter}$ is chosen at the bond center,
+The average position of $T_j^{\rm inter}$ is the bond center $x_j^{\rm bond}=(x_j+x_{j+1})/2$, which is mapped by inversion as $x_j^{\rm bond}\mapsto -x_j^{\rm bond}$.

-where inversion symmetry maps each bond center to its negative, $x_j^{\rm bond} \mapsto -x_j^{\rm bond}$.
 As a consequence, most intercell operators appear in inversion-related pairs, whose phases cancel in the total sum.
 The only exceptions are the bonds that are mapped onto themselves.
 For odd $N$, there is exactly one such bond, located at the chain center with index $j=(N-1)/2$.
 The corresponding phase $\varphi^{\rm{inter}}_{(N-1)/2}=\pi$ for any positive values of the hopping parameters (see appendix~\ref{appendix:phase}).
 For even $N$, there are two bonds that map to themselves: the central bond at $j=N/2-1$ and the bond connecting the unit cells at the two ends of the chain, at $j=N-1$.
 Here the corresponding phases are $\varphi^{\rm{inter}}_{N/2-1}=\pi$, and $\varphi^{\rm{inter}}_{N-1}=0$ (see appendix~\ref{appendix:phase}).
 The total phase is therefore always equal to the phase of the operator at the central bond, and $\varphi^{\rm{inter}}=\varphi_{\rm{EGP}}$ only in the topological phase, $t_2>t_1$.

-The local density operators $T_j^{\mathrm{intra}}$ and $T_j^{\mathrm{inter}}$ capture the topology of the SSH chain, but their significance depends on the phase: $T_j^{\mathrm{intra}}$ characterizes the trivial regime, while $T_j^{\mathrm{inter}}$ characterizes the topological one.
+The local twist operators $T_j^{\mathrm{intra}}$ and $T_j^{\mathrm{inter}}$ capture the topology of the SSH chain, but their significance depends on the phase: $T_j^{\mathrm{intra}}$ characterizes the trivial regime, while $T_j^{\mathrm{inter}}$ characterizes the topological one.
 To use these operators as practical indicators of topology, one must determine which is relevant without assuming prior knowledge of the phase.
 This is achieved by comparing the magnitudes of the two operators.